List of awards and nominations received by Benedict Cumberbatch

+The following is a list of awards and nominations received by Benedict Cumberbatch.

+Benedict Cumberbatch is English actor known for his performances on stage and screen.
+Over his career he has received several accolades including a British Academy Television Award, a Primetime Emmy Award, a Critics' Choice Television Award, and a Laurence Olivier Award as well as nominations for two British Academy Film Awards, four Golden Globe Awards, and seven Screen Actors Guild Awards.

+For his roles on film he received two Academy Award for Best Actor nominations for his portrayals of Alan Turing in the historical drama The Imitation Game (2014) and a sadistic rancher in the western psychological drama The Power of the Dog (2021).
+In addition, he has received two BAFTA Award nominations, two Golden Globe Award nominations, and five Screen Actors Guild Award nominations among others.

-The following is a list of awards and nominations received by English actor Benedict Cumberbatch.
-He won the British Academy Television Award for Best Actor for his performance as the title character in Patrick Melrose.
-He earned six Primetime Emmy Award nominations, winning the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for playing the role of Sherlock Holmes in Sherlock.
-He also received three Laurence Olivier Award nominations, winning the Laurence Olivier Award for Best Actor for Frankenstein.
-His portrayal of Alan Turing in The Imitation Game earned him an Academy Award nomination for Best Actor.
-In addition, he has received seven British Academy of Film and Television Arts nominations, five Screen Actors Guild Award nominations, and three Golden Globe Award nominations, among others.
+He gained stardom and acclaim for his portrayal of Sherlock Holmes in the BBC series Sherlock from 2010 to 2017.
+The role earned him six Primetime Emmy Award nominations as well as the Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Movie for Sherlock: His Last Vow (2014).
+He won the British Academy Television Award for Best Actor for playing the title character in the Showtime series Patrick Melrose (2018).

+For his roles on the West End stage, he received three Laurence Olivier Award nominations, winning the Laurence Olivier Award for Best Actor for Frankenstein (2012).
 In 2014, Time magazine included him in its annual Time 100 as one of the "Most Influential People in the World".
 He was appointed Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in June 2015, for his services to the performing arts and to charity.
 On 1 July 2018, Cumberbatch was awarded the Outstanding Achievement Award at The South Bank Sky Arts Awards.